 What does a good tech pack include?

-- Technical drawings and dimensions: Annotated flat drawings showing a front and back view and close-ups of any design details such as packets, pleats, etc., seams, bartacks, stitching details and a table with all product dimensions and the size and placement of each component.
+- Technical drawings, CAD, construction notes, dimensions and fit log: Annotated flat drawings showing a front and back view and close-ups of any design details such as packets, pleats, etc., seams, bartacks, stitching details and a table with all product dimensions and the size and placement of each component.

 - Quantities & sizing: A table indicating the quantities you are looking for and the size split.